ethz-asl/robot_control/README.md

 Install the `pinocchio` library following the [instructions](https://stack-of-tasks.github.io/pinocchio/download.html) from the official documentation.

-We offer python bindings for efficient and fast prototyping.
-To support both python 2 and 3, we use anaconda to provide the python 3 environment.
-Create a `conda` virtual environment with `conda create -n <name> Python=3.7`.
-The package has to be built using `catkin build -DPYTHON_ENV=<path-to-conda-env>`.
-The path to the conda environment would be e.g. `/home/<user>/miniconda3/envs/<env_name>` if using miniconda.

-Full disclosure: This will build the c++ library python bindings and copy it to the anaconda environment.
-Let us know if you can't import the library after building.

 #### Installing `pinocchio` bindings (Optional)

 Follow the instructions reported [here](https://github.com/conda-forge/pinocchio-feedstock).
 To install the python scripts for this package in the current conda environment (after conda has been activate) navigate to this directory and enter `pip install .`